Djnirds1984/SULIT-WIFI-by-AJC/README.md

 The `nodogsplash` package is often not available in default OS repositories.
 The most reliable way to install it is by compiling it from source.

 1.  **Install Build Dependencies**:
-    The `make` command and other tools are required to compile the software.
-Install them along with the Nodogsplash library dependency.
+    Nodogsplash requires a few development libraries to be compiled from source.
+This command installs the C++ compiler (`build-essential`), a web server library (`libmicrohttpd-dev`), and a JSON parsing library (`libjson-c-dev`).
     ```bash
     sudo apt-get update
-    sudo apt-get install -y build-essential libmicrohttpd-dev
+    sudo apt-get install -y build-essential libmicrohttpd-dev libjson-c-dev
     ```

 2.  **Clone the Official Repository**: